π Last Updated: February 22, 2026 | New startups added weekly

 - Export Market Development Grants (EMDG): Reimburses up to 50% of export promotion expenses, helping startups access international markets

-- Modern Manufacturing Initiative: $1.3 billion program supporting technology commercialization in manufacturing
+- Modern Manufacturing Initiative: $1.3 billion program supporting technology commercialisation in manufacturing

 - Entrepreneurs’ Programme: Provides expert advice and funding for high-growth potential businesses